BSISDA Catalog for Degree Completion

 *The School of Information will work with departments offering Area R, S, V, Z courses to arrange Special Session online sections so students can meet these requirements.

 Program Road Maps

-The 2-year and 3-year and 4-year road maps are available online.
+The 2-year and 3-year road maps are available online.
 Road maps should be used in consultation with the catalog and your advisor to identify additional requirements for completing the major (for example, course grade minimums).
 Associate Degrees (ADT) Pathways are also available online.

 Major Requirements (36 units)

 - ISDA101 Online Learning: Tools and Strategies for Success (1 unit)